If you did not draw up a prenuptial agreement before you were married, a very good alternative is the postnuptial agreement.

 Many other factors must be applied to create a fair post nuptial agreement in accordance with Michigan statutes.
 I am deeply aware of the issues that are required for proper drafting, as well as the issues that undermine the validity of post nuptial agreements.
 I meticulously draft each agreement and will readily provide you with advice about the meaning or impact of the language contained in them.

-If you have any questions, call me at (248) 340-0900 for a free consultation about post nuptial agreements in Michigan.
+If you have any questions, call me at 248.608.4123 for an initial consultation about post nuptial agreements in Michigan.